 Student workers who have positions in multiple departments and work during breaks in classes may not work over 40 hours per week.
 For example, if a student is working for one department for 10 hours per week they may not work over 30 hours per week in their second position.
 It is the supervisor’s responsibility to coordinate work hours to avoid overtime.
 This policy applies to all student workers.

-Students may pick up their paychecks from their designated departments on paydays.
 If a student has a question about a specific paycheck, they should discuss the situation with their supervisor.
-If the issue remains unresolved, please contact the Student Employment Office.
-Students may have their pay directly deposited into a savings or checking account at the bank of their choice.
+If the issue remains unresolved, please contact Payroll.
+Students must have their pay directly deposited into a savings or checking account at the bank of their choice.
 Students may also have all or a portion of their paycheck applied directly to their tuition or miscellaneous account.
-Contact the Student Employment Office for more information about this service.

 - Safety and health